 How have gold stocks performed historically?

 While the history of gold is intriguing, investors generally only care about one thing: how it is performing in the markets.
-First, it is important to define how people invest in gold.
-This is generally broken down into three criteria:

 Physical assets

 This includes everything from gold bullion bars to jewellery, coins and more.
-While some people like to physically own the gold they are investing in, it is not the most straightforward solution, nor the most lucrative in many circumstances.
+While some people like to physically own the gold they are investing in, it is not the most straightforward solution, or the most lucrative in many circumstances.

-Exchange traded funds (ETFs)
+Exchange-traded funds (ETFs)

 Considered by many to be more stable than exploration mining companies and even blue-chip miners, ETFs that focus on gold allow you to get exposure to the commodity without having to physically own and store it yourself.